nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### Consume
-The process of using a live cell as an input to a transaction.
-The consumption processes indicate that live cell turns into a dead cell.
+The process of using a Live Cell as an input to a transaction.
+The consumption processes indicate that Live Cell turns into a Dead Cell.

 ---